SomeWeekendReading/someweekendreading.github.io/_posts/2026-07-27-99-days-to-primary.md

 > Mark one down, canvass your town,
 > 98 days to the primary!

+As you can see from the photo, the Weekend Publisher and the Assistant Weekend Publisher are keeping vigilance about the election (and _ejection_ of Trumpists).
+The Assistant Weekend Publisher think's it's in the bag.
+His older, more cynical boss is suspicious that sustained hard work is what is required.

+Listen to the older cat.
+He's right.

 ## The Weekend Conclusion

-C'mon, you know you want to sing along with me.
+C'mon, you know you want to sing it along with me.

+Sustained singing of a tedious song goes along with sustained political work to register people and get them to the polls.
+You can stop singing in November.

 [(_Ceterum censeo, Trump incarceranda est!_)]({{ site.baseurl }}/ceterum-censeo/)